Hurricanes vs. Flyers odds, prediction, time: 2026 NHL playoff picks, Game 4 best bets from proven model

 SportsLine's model reveals its Carolina Hurricanes vs. Philadelphia Flyers picks for their 2026 Stanley Cup playoff second-round Game 4 matchup

 Face-off from Xfinity Mobile Arena in Philadelphia is set for 6 p.m.
 ET.
-The Hurricanes are the -191 favorite (risk $191 to win $100) in the latest Hurricanes vs. Flyers odds, while the over/under for total goals scored is 5.5.
+The Hurricanes are the -198 favorites (risk $198 to win $100) in the latest Hurricanes vs. Flyers odds, while the over/under for total goals scored is 5.5.
 Before making any Hurricanes vs. Flyers picks, check out the NHL predictions and betting advice for Hurricanes vs. Flyers from the SportsLine Projection Model.

 Visit our DraftKings promo code review to see their latest offers and get started.